 I felt so helpless.
 I needed to keep it together.
 This was like some horrible nightmare.
 How could it be happening?
 We just graduated from high school in June.
 This made no sense.

 Oh, goodness!
 I want to scream so loud and just disappear.

 Leo’s face began flashing through my mind.
-I looked around my room and tried to shake away the thoughts of him, but his image is everywhere.
-The pictures behind me are all of us.
+I looked around my room and tried to shake away the thoughts of him, but his image was everywhere.
+The pictures behind me were all of us.
 I don’t know how I am going to be able to take all of this today.
-Since the news came, I have not been able to even leave my room.
+Since the news came, I haven’t been able to even leave my room.